 Note that a book that is marked as non-returnable does not concern online customer purchases, only bookstore orders through a distributor.
 The returns policy of the retailer governs the purchase by a reader.

 IngramSpark charges $49 for setup, as well as a $12 yearly maintenance fee.
 Updates to an existing file cost an additional $25.
-If you use IngramSpark for print-on-demand, they offer to include your ebook in the same price.
-Otherwise it is $49 for paperback or hardback, and $25 for ebook.
+If you use IngramSpark for print-on-demand, they offer to include your ebook at the same price.
+Otherwise, it is $49 for paperback or hardback and $25 for ebook.
 This is for setup only.
 There are print costs when the book is ordered, which is deducted from the amount paid to the publisher.

 For more information: